gursimran18/Virtual-Try-On/README.md

 # Tech Stack
  - **Frontened:** HTML, CSS, BootStrap, React Framework, JavaScript
  - **Backened:** Python Django Framework, Paypal API for payment, Web Socket (Django Channels)

+# Benefits
+With more and more customers preferring to shop from retailers offering virtual reality eCommerce stores, the popularity of VR-enabled eCommerce platforms is increasing by leaps and bounds across the globe.
+And with the ongoing worldwide pandemic, it has become the need of the hour.

+These emerging technologies can take customer experience to a whole new level by:
+ - Facilitating tech-enabled shopping
+ - Helping virtual retailers transcend geographic barriers
+ - Allowing customers to try on and assess clothes virtually so that they can decide how a dress looks on them
+ - Keeping customers engaged
+ - Educating customers about your products
+ - Saving customers’ time.
+ - Allowing customers to have realtime feedback of how a dress looks on them from family and friends

+It would also help the retailers by:
+ - Enhancing customer satisfaction
+ - Reducing the number of returns
+ - Increasing online retail sales and
+ - Boosting conversion rates.

 # Team Members
  - [Shreya Yadav](https://github.com/hackko-20)